-Awards and Cash Prizes: Awards will be given to the top 3 male and female finishers in each age group as well as to the top 3 Athenas, Clydesdales, Paratriathletes and Male and Female Aquabike participants.
+Awards and Cash Prizes: Awards will be given to the top 3 male and female finishers in each age group as well as to the top 3 Athenas, Clydesdales and Paratriathletes.

 All 3 members of the 1st place male, female and mixed relay teams will also receive an award.

 A cash prize purse of $1,000 will also be distributed to the first ($300) and second ($200) place male and female finishers in the Open/Elite category.
 You MUST race in the Open/Elite category to be eligible to win prize money.
 If you race as an age grouper and still finish as one of the two fastest overall males or females you still won’t be eligible to win prize money.
 If you think you have a shot at prize money, register in the Elite/Open category.

 Awards for athletes in the Aquabike category will be distributed at approximately 12:30pm.
 Awards in all other categories will be given out at approximately 1:30pm.